IssyMiddleton/EDA-Half-Hourly-Electricity-Consumption-Data/README.md

 This file uses ProjectTemplate and produces an Energy Report in pdf format using RMarkdown.
 An example is saved in the Reports folder.

-The consumption data provided in the folder called data is real data, provided by a volunteer.
+The consumption data provided in the folder called consumption is real data, provided by a volunteer with full consent to share in the interests of innovation and learning.
 The profile is believed to be reflective of a domestic property without Low Carbon Technologies.

 ProjectTemplate is an R package that helps users organize statistical analysis projects.